peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 | `DELETE`       | `/books/-1`         | N/A                          | `404`           | `Not Found`                     |
 | `DELETE`       | `/books/one`        | N/A                          | `404`           | `Not Found`                     |

-**NOTE:** Ensure the route middleware handles the previous successful HTTP requests as before.
+**NOTE:** Ensure the middleware handles the previous HTTP requests as before.

 You can run the following test suite to verify the middleware works as expected.